Qutb al-Din Shah Jahan

 Qutb al-Din Shah Jahan was the last Qutlughkhanid ruler of Kerman.

 Life

 He was a son of Suyurghatmish.
 His reign was brief after his succession to his cousin.
 He was reported to be cruel, corrupt and extremely tempered.
 He was replaced by a Mongol governor Malik Nasiraddin Mohammad on the orders of Öljeitu.
 He lived the rest of his life in Shiraz with her step-mother Kurdujin Khatun.
-Her daughter Qutlughkhan Makdumshah was married to Mubariz al-Din Muhammad in 1328, who became the founder of Muzaffarid dynasty.
+His daughter Qutlughkhan Makdumshah was married to Mubariz al-Din Muhammad in 1328, who became the founder of Muzaffarid dynasty.